-- 3.1.1 Evidence submitted during the consultation was gathered into a single excel database and sorted by geographical Extension Area.
+- 3.1.1 In both the first (2023) and second (2024) statutory consultations, the evidence submitted during each consultation was gathered into a single excel database and sorted by geographical area.
 Any e-mail or letter responses were also integrated into this single database. - 3.1.2 Evidence received within 1 week of the consultation closing were added to the database.
-If evidence was received after this time, it was considered by the reviewing team, but not added to the database or shown within the statistical analysis contained in this report. - 3.1.3 The database was interrogated in order to determine the number of responses received and to understand the level of support for, or objection to, designation and whether it was desirable for areas to be designed and/or if respondents agreed with the boundary. - 3.1.4 For each Extension Area, responses were exported into a standard form format, printed and filed in three lever arch files.
-Where respondents provided additional documents, including maps showing alternative boundaries, they were printed and collated with the relevant form and also stored in the lever arch files. - 3.1.5 Each Extension Area was then reviewed and responses ordered into a series of common themes.
-These included support for, or evidence against, the Natural Beauty Criterion being met in each Extension Area, different reasons for the desirability to designate, or not designate, as well as grouping responses which requested the same or similar amendments to the boundary.
+If evidence was received after this time, it was considered by the reviewing team, but not added to the database or shown within the statistical analysis contained in this report. - 3.1.3 The database was interrogated in order to determine the number of responses received and to understand the level of support for, or objection to, designation and whether it was desirable for areas to be designed and/or if respondents agreed with the boundary. - 3.1.4 For each Extension Area, (and subsequently Additions, Deletions and Extension Areas in East Hampshire), responses were exported into a standard form format, printed and filed in lever arch files.
+Where respondents provided additional documents, including maps showing alternative boundaries, they were printed and collated with the relevant form and also stored in the lever arch files. - 3.1.5 Each area was then reviewed, and responses were ordered into a series of common themes.
+These included support for, or evidence against, the Natural Beauty Criterion being met, different reasons for the desirability to designate, or not designate, as well as grouping responses which requested the same or similar amendments to the boundary.
 Some respondents also commented on the method and approach used and these were also drawn out and sorted into themes. - 3.1.6 All evidence was reviewed.
-This review included revisiting past assessment and additional time in the field, especially where a review of the boundary was required. - 3.1.7 Analysis tables were then prepared for Method and Approach, Desirability and also in relation to the natural beauty and boundary for each Extension Area and minor boundary refinements. - 3.1.8 In some instances, respondents answered in relation to a specific Extension Area and submitted evidence for the inclusion of additional land.
-In some cases, the additional land related more closely to a different Extension Area.
-For example, evidence on Langley Vale and Banstead Heath were submitted as part of the Chipstead Valleys Extension Area when they more readily relate to the Headley Hills Extension Area and were originally considered in relation to Evaluation Area 7.
-Where this occurred, the response was relocated and collated with the most appropriate Extension Area for the purpose of analysis.
-Table 1 below sets out areas referred to by respondents and where their responses have been relocated.
+This review included revisiting past assessment and also additional time in the field, especially where a review of the boundary was required. - 3.1.7 For the first (2023) consultation, Analysis Tables were then prepared for method and approach, desirability and also in relation to the natural beauty and boundary for each Extension Area and Minor Boundary Refinements.
+For the second (2024) statutory consultation, additional responses relating to method and approach and desirability were added to the relevant table.
+Additional responses relating to Additions and Deletions were added to the relevant Extension Area Table.